yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

 - [xCluster replication: overview and architecture](/preview/architecture/docdb-replication/async-replication/)
 - [xCluster replication between universes in YugabyteDB](/preview/deploy/multi-dc/async-replication/)

-You can use the YugabyteDB Anywhere UI to set up and configure xCluster replication for universes whose tables do not contain data.
+You can use the YugabyteDB Anywhere UI to set up and configure xCluster replication for universes.
 In addition, you can perform monitoring by accessing the information about the replication lag and enabling alerts on excessive lag.

 ## Set up replication